TeutonicTerrror/TeutonicFlarial/README.md

 ---

 > ⚠️ **Important Note**
-> This mod is provided *"as is"* and updates will follow Flarial's development cycle.
+> This mod is provided *"as is"* and updates are not promised.
 > Always back up your configurations before updating!